 With his various mixes and productions this year and his DJ set at the Screamadelica shows, I've enjoyed being reminded how much I love Weatherall.
 I used to be a total stan, buying every one of his early 90s remixes on vinyl.

-― The baby boomers have defined everything once and for all (Dorianlynskey), Friday, 31 December 2010 10:28 (nine years ago) link
+― The baby boomers have defined everything once and for all (Dorianlynskey), Friday, 31 December 2010 10:28 (ten years ago) link

 Used to have all his Bloodsugar mixes on a hard drive somewhere.
 Must track them down.